ong-bitcoin-argentina/DIDI-SSI-Mobile/README.md

 ### Generating APK
 A. Run `npm run build` in `/src` for build and create apk for production.

-Expected output is on `/src/android/app/build/outputs/apk/release/app-release.apk`

 B. Run `npm run build:stage` in `/src` for build and create apk for staging.

-Expected output is on `/src/android/app/build/outputs/apk/staging/release/app-staging-release.apk`
+Expected output (for both) is on `/src/android/app/build/outputs/apk/staging/release/app-staging-release.apk`

 ---
 ## DIDI-SDK